p4ulor/Operating-Systems/3_Address Spaces & Pagination/README.md

 # 3 - Tables of multi-level translation (non-segmented)
 - To cut down the amount of memory used by mapping tables, this concept was introduced
-- So now, processes can use a much more custom amount of memory
+- So now, processes can use a much more custom and smaller amount of memory
 - Where the 20 bits of the page frame are divided into 2 parts of 10 bits.
 Where the bit-most significant part is the **page directory index** and the other is the **page table index**
 - The **page directory index** will point to another table, of a 2nd level
 - The **page table index** will point to the index of that 2nd table